 However, keeping PI records accurate across a large and complex item set is difficult.
-It requires constant shop floor and backroom maintenance and attention, in addition to instigating initiatives which attempt to suppress the underlying causes.
-Inaccurate PI has a knock-on effect on many of the key operational performance metrics such as availability, sales, waste, shrink as well as capital and labour efficiency.
+It requires constant shop floor and backroom maintenance and attention, in addition to instigating initiatives that attempt to suppress the underlying causes.
+Inaccurate PI has a knock-on effect on many of the key operational performance metrics such as on-shelf availability, sales, waste, shrink as well as capital and labor efficiency.
 Here we explore the impacts in more detail and highlight some unusual patterns identified during the COVID-19 peak purchasing period.

 PI is overstated when the system value is higher than the physical stockholding.
 When this happens, stores receive insufficient stock to meet customer demand.
 On-shelf availability reduces along with sales.
 This issue compounds over time, such that decreasing sales erode future demand forecast.
 If the size of the error is small, an order may still be triggered.
 But, stock inevitably runs out.
 Consequently, customers see a yo-yo of on-shelf availability.
 See the illustration below: